Jesus is nailed to a wooden cross

 The crucified man was tortured and demeaned in every possible way.
 Throughout the Roman world, men were crucified naked – though this may not have been the case when Jesus died.
 Jewish laws stipulated that if a man was stoned to death he must be allowed to wear a loincloth.
 Did the Romans respect Jewish law when Jesus was crucified, and allow him to wear a loincloth?
 There is no way of knowing.

 Calvary (Latin) Golgotha (Greek)

-The exact location of Calvary is unknown, but Jewish and Roman practice was to perform executions outside but near the walls of a city or town.
-The site of Jesus’ death must have overlooked a main road outside Jerusalem, since the gruesome spectacle was meant to act as a deterrent to as many people as possible.
+The exact location of Calvary is unknown, but Jewish and Roman practice was to perform executions outside the walls of a city or town.
+The site of Jesus’ death must have overlooked a main road outside Jerusalem, since the gruesome spectacle was meant to frighten as many people as possible.

 The site of execution was called the ‘place of the skull’, but not because there were skulls or bones lying on the ground there, as is sometimes shown in paintings.
 The Jewish people were scrupulous in their treatment of human remains, and would not have allowed such a thing.

 The Aramaic name suggests a rounded bare hill, like the rounded top of a skull.
 The hill could not have been a high one, since passers-by who mocked Jesus must have been close enough to read the inscription placed above his head.

 There was some variety in the shape of crosses, but the one used for Jesus was probably similar to the traditional cross shown in Christian paintings.

 The main upright beam was permanently fixed in the ground; it had a detachable cross-beam which the condemned man was forced to carry to the place of execution.